 The Investigator will submit the report to the Finance and General Purposes Committee which will decide whether further action will be taken.

-If the Council decides that it will not take disciplinary action, it may consider whether mediation would be appropriate in the circumstances.
+If the Council (is this the “committee” or the whole council – if the whole council then confidentiality has to be considered) decides that it will not take disciplinary action, it may consider whether mediation would be appropriate in the circumstances.

 The disciplinary meeting